Are you interested in selling Medicare Advantage plans successfully?

 Luis has been an insurance agent in Texas since 2011.
 He’s worked with Mutual of Omaha as well as Farmer’s Insurance.

-He’s ex-military, manages a team of agents who he coaches on selling Medicare Advantage successfully.
+He’s ex-military, manages a team of agents who he coaches on selling Medicare insurance successfully.

 And he’s written over 900 Medicare Advantage plans.